Gabriele Amorth: Early life and family

+Both Amorth's father and grandfather were lawyers.
+His contributions during World War II as a valiant fighter for the Italian resistance movement were followed by his pursuit of legal studies.
+Additionally, Amorth served as a deputy to Giulio Andreotti, a prominent figure in Italian politics who would later become Prime Minister, within the influential political organization of the Young Christian Democrats.

 Exorcisms

 In October 2000, it was reported he had performed over 50,000 exorcisms (which ranged from "a few minutes" to "several hours" in length).
-In March 2010, he said that the number had increased to 70,000.
+In March 2010, he said the number had increased to 70,000.
 By May 2013, he said he had performed 160,000 exorcisms in the course of his ministry.
-According to Amorth, each exorcism does not represent a victim of possession, but rather each exorcism is counted as a prayer or ritual alone, and some possession victims required hundreds of exorcisms.
+According to Amorth, each exorcism does not represent a victim of possession, but rather each exorcism is counted as a prayer or ritual alone; some possessed victims required hundreds of exorcisms.

-Edward Peters, a professor of canon law, finds Amorth's claim to have personally performed 30,000 exorcisms over 9 years "astounding".
+Edward Peters, a professor of canon law, finds Amorth's claim to have personally performed 30,000 exorcisms over nine years "astounding".
 Even accepting Amorth's claim that only 94 of his 30,000 exorcisms represented full-blown possession, that would have required roughly one case a month to be thoroughly examined and processed over nine years with hardly a break.

-Amorth believed that a person may be possessed by more than one demon at once, sometimes numbering in the thousands, which is what accounts for the high number of reputed demons exorcised.
+To account for the high number, Amorth purported that a person might be possessed by more than one demon at once, sometimes numbering in the thousands.
+He also attributed the number of exorcisms performed to his opinion that "People have lost the Faith, and superstition, magic, Satanism, or ouija boards have taken its place, which then open all the doors to the presence of demons."

 When asked whether the devil can strike inside the Vatican City, Amorth stated, "He has tried already.
 He did it in 1981 by attacking John Paul II by working with those who armed Ali Ağca."

-He attributed the number of exorcisms performed to his opinion that "People have lost the Faith, and superstition, magic, Satanism, or ouija boards have taken its place, which then open all the doors to the presence of demons."
+According to Amorth, the Catholic Church sexual abuse cases were the result of the work of demons on some priests, who "were not possessed, but rather tempted by the devil."

 Amorth offered the following guidelines to those exercising the charism of exorcism.
-Any such person must be highly regarded for his prayer life, faith, acts of charity and judgement.
-In addition he must rely solely on the "Word of God" and traditional prayer, be completely detached from monetary concerns, profoundly humble and treasure obscurity.
+Any such person must be highly regarded for their prayer life, faith, acts of charity, and judgement.
+In addition, he must rely solely on the "Word of God" and traditional prayer, be completely detached from monetary concerns, be profoundly humble, and treasure obscurity.

+The Vatican last codified the rites of exorcism in 2004 in an updated Latin-language document, De Exorcismis et Supplicationibus Quibusdam.